Chinese workers killed in Karachi blast – DW – 10/06/2024

 In a statement, Chinese embassy in Pakistan confirmed that two Chinese nationals were killed and one injured in the explosion near the airport.
 It also said there were local casualties.

-According to the statement, the "terrorist attack" on a convoy carrying Chinese staff of the Port Qasim Electric Power Company (Private) Limited occurred around 11 pm.
+According to the statement, the "terrorist attack" on a convoy carrying Chinese staff of the Port Qasim Electric Power Company (Private) Limited occurred around 11 p.m. local time.

 Earlier, an Interior Ministry official, speaking on condition of anonymity, told the Associated Press that the attack was targeted at Chinese nationals.